 This is a time to gather in community to paint, to socialize, or just focus on creative expression.

-This is a wonderful opportunity to create without expectation, to express your gratitude, your lament, your joy, or your sadness within a welcoming group setting where you could share conversation or listen to music, and be present with your soul and your painting.
+This is a wonderful opportunity to create without expectation, to express your gratitude, lament, hope, joy within a welcoming group setting where you could share conversation or listen to music, and be present with your soul and your painting.

 We are low-key and casual at the painting table.
 All of the materials will be provided and light refreshments will be offered.
 There is no cost to participate and no particular program to follow.
 Come just as you are with all you are and create whatever moves you in the moment.